JetBrains/teamcity-documentation/topics/inspections.md

-Include/exclude patterns are newline\-delimited set of rules of the form:
+Include/exclude patterns are newline-delimited set of rules of the form:

 ```Plain Text